SHA888/personal-github-dashboard/README.md

-# GitHub Dashboard
+# Personal GitHub Dashboard

-A personal GitHub projects management and analytics dashboard to track activity, manage tasks, and analyze trends across repositories.
+An open-source dashboard to track and analyze your GitHub activity across repositories and organizations.

 ## Overview

 This project consists of:
-- **Backend**: Built with Rust using Actix Web, fetching data from the GitHub API and storing tasks in SQLite.
+- **Backend**: Built with Rust using Actix Web, fetching data from the GitHub API and storing in PostgreSQL.
-- **Frontend**: A TypeScript/React application with Chart.js for visualizations.
+- **Frontend**: A TypeScript/React application with Recharts for visualizations.
+- **Cache**: Redis for real-time data and rate limiting.

 ## Features
-- View a list of your GitHub repositories.
+- View and analyze your GitHub repositories and organizations
-- Display commit activity trends in a chart.
-- (Planned) Manage and prioritize tasks tied to repositories.
-- Automatic data synchronization with GitHub
+- Track commit activity, issues, and pull requests
+- Real-time updates via WebSocket
-- RESTful API endpoints for analytics and data sync
+- Advanced analytics and custom reports
-- Modern web interface
+- Modern, responsive web interface

 ## Documentation